rmurphy2718/rmurphy2718.github.io/_pages/about.md

 Kaixo!
 Welcome to my website.
 First of all, apologies to your retinas because of the light mode.
 I'm [working on it](https://github.com/academicpages/academicpages.github.io/issues/137#issuecomment-439449905).
 Unfortunately there doesn't seem to be any progress.

 I'm currently studying a [M.Sc Computational linguistics](https://www.uni-muenchen.de/studium/studienangebot/studiengaenge/studienfaecher/computerl_/master2/index.html) degree at LMU in Munich.
-I'm in the end of the first semester so heavily focused on the exams.
-I also got a student job at Terraloupe!
+I finished my first semester and now I'm enjoying the Semesterferien by sleeping, eating and making progress on my side projects.

-I spend a fair amount of time in [Kaggle](https://www.kaggle.com/anebzt), where I'm participating in the  [Quora insincere questions classification](https://www.kaggle.com/c/quora-insincere-questions-classification) with modest results (top 58%).
+One of those includes [Kaggle](https://www.kaggle.com/anebzt), where I'm participating in the [Gendered pronoun resolution](https://www.kaggle.com/c/gendered-pronoun-resolution) competition and exploring pretrained embeddings and the BERT model.

-I like to ride my bike, although it's not so much fun to "go for a ride" when it's snowing/very cold.
-I also like to [read all kinds of books](https://www.goodreads.com/anebz) and embrace my ever-growing hipster side by exploring Munich and its culinary attractions.
-I'm having trouble picking up the meetup events I want to go to because there are so many!
+In my free time, I like to ride my bike, read all kinds of books and embrace my ever-growing hipster side by exploring Munich and its culinary attractions.